KvonR/Chatbot-Wiki-NLP-API/README.md

-# Chatbot Project
+# Old Chatbot Project

-An interactive chatbot built with Python, featuring both a command-line interface (CLI) and a graphical user interface (GUI).
+An old interactive chatbot built with Python by me a while ago (new one using open ai coming soon), featuring both a command-line interface (CLI) and a graphical user interface (GUI).
 The chatbot uses Wikipedia to answer questions, logs conversations to a file, and processes natural language with basic NLP techniques.

 ---